 A cordon has been in place around 63 and 64 since last month, and through-traffic on North Main Street has been restricted.

 Key elements of number 62 and number 64 also need to be stabilised to ensure further collapse risk is eliminated as works to number 63 progress.

 Cork City Council said it is working with the owners to ensure these works are commenced without delay.

 The buildings were declared derelict in 2015.
 Brothers Dave, Padraig, and Brian O’Connor are named on the city council’s derelict sites register as the owners of No 65, with Dave and Brian listed as the owners of 62, 63, and 64.

 Over the coming days, Cork City Council will continue to work with the building owners to identify what further works need to be undertaken.

 The council said it is committed to supporting North Main Street so that it remains "a vibrant trading street".

 An Taisce has also written to Cork City Council CEO Ann Doherty calling for the council to intervene and save the three buildings from demolition.
 They also requested the intervention of Heritage Minister Josepha Magigan due to "potential archaeological impact under National Monuments legislation, and because of the national significance of the NIAH scheduled urban townscape of North Main Street".

-In response to the closure of the street to traffic, traders held a pop-up street party in the area over the weekend to build positivity.
+In response to the closure of the street to traffic, traders held a

 The North Main Street Trader’s Association has written to Cork City Council CEO Ann Doherty and are contemplating legal action against the building's owners for loss of earnings.